Who we are

 Growing To Support Community

-Our all-volunteer organization asks MoCo residential and community gardeners to grow a little more in their gardens and donate the surplus produce to local food pantries.
+Our all-volunteer organization asks MoCo residential and community food gardeners to grow a little more in their gardens and donate the surplus produce to local food pantries.
+We also support several grow-to-donate gardens where all produce is given to those in need.

-We also support current food gardeners with monthly gardening talks and no cost seedlings during the growing season.
-Our outreach program, Growing Healthy Futures, provides selected community groups with the gardening education and growing materials needed to produce some of their own food.
+We also support food gardeners with online gardening talks on timely topics and provide individuals and community groups with no cost seedlings at the start of the growing season.
+Our outreach program, Growing Healthy Futures, provides selected vulnerable populations with the gardening education and growing materials needed to produce some of their own food.

 How it Works